 - dust (since 2010).

-Use of TR in the context of inspections
+Use of TR in the context of official inspections

-The TR safety observation method also features in the residential construction sector’s safety competitions, which are held annually by the Confederation of Finnish Construction Industries RT and its regional branches.
+The TR safety observation method also features in the residential construction sector’s safety competitions, which are held annually by occupational safety and health authorities, the Confederation of Finnish Construction Industries RT and its regional branches.
 The competitions are open to all members of the confederation.
 The competitions are regional, but the best construction sites on a national level also win prizes.

-The best sites, contractors and subcontractors in both the residential construction sector and the civil engineering sector each year are announced at annual award ceremonies.
-The most important criterion is a site’s TR or MVR score, although other criteria, such as accident frequency rate, are also used.
+The best sites, contractors and subcontractors in both the residential construction sector and the civil engineering sector are chosen each year.
+The most important criterion is a site’s TR or MVR score.